Install or upgrade Salt¶

 Consider also installing Salt on the infrastructure that will be managed by SaltStack Enterprise before you begin your installation.
 For an explanation of why you are encouraged to install Salt beforehand, see Do you need to install Salt prior to installation?.

-The topics in the SaltStack Enterprise installation process are intended to be read and followed in a specific order.
-Before reading this topic, ensure that you have first read the following topics:
+The pages in the SaltStack Enterprise installation process are intended to be read and followed in a specific order.
+Before reading this page, ensure that you have first read the following pages:

 Install the SaltStack Enterprise installer dependencies¶